-The Prescription Advocacy & Referral Service is a free service provided to income-eligible clients 60 and over.
+The Prescription Advocacy & Referral Service is a free service provided to income-eligible clients.
 Funding for this program is provided by the Helen Bader Foundation and the Social Development Commission.
 Clients are provided assistance in obtaining free or low-cost prescription medications from participating pharmaceutical companies.
 The support provided by the PARS program coordinator will include assisting clients with completing and submitting the necessary paperwork and documentation to the pharmaceutical companies with prescription assistance programs that carry the medication(s) they need.
 Once clients are approved by the pharmaceutical companies, they will receive the medication(s) through their clinic/physician who prescribed the medication. the coordinator will also assist with refills.
 No medications will be mailed to SDC or kept on the premises at SDC at any time.

 PARS will also establish relationships with local clinics and physicians’ offices for the purpose of receiving client referrals for the program and obtaining the necessary client information for processing applications.

 The PARS coordinator is also trained to assist with enrollment in health care insurance and FoodShare.

 - Clients must possess a prescribed medication provided by their doctor or clinic.